Organisational Resilience Check

 3. How to answer the questions

-In the assessment, you will be asked to consider a range of statements and tick a box to rate the organisation on those statements.
+In the assessment, you will be asked to consider a range of statements and choose a rating for the organisation on those statements.
 Spend time thinking about your answers and be able to explain why you give the answer you do.
 Base answers on your own experiences of what happens in practice.

 For example: If you select ‘Good’ in response to ‘The organisation has clear and transparent processes for escalating information about risks and decisions along line management’, why do you think it’s ‘Good’?
 Does your organisation have this process written down as a policy for all staff to access in a clear and transparent way?
 Does everyone understand how they fit into risk management processes?